-In the DD, the GCRA set out the rationale for treating WLR as a stand-alone product from other CIWAP proposals and the benefits arising from this decision.
+In the IN, the JCRA set out the rationale for treating WLR as a stand-alone product from other CIWAP proposals and the benefits arising from this decision.
 In particular, the increased competitive pressure in the market when customers have the choice to switch provider is beneficial to all customers, not only those that exercise the choice to switch.
 Incumbents have a strong incentive to respond to this competitive pressure in order to retain customers and maintain their position and reputation in the market, and OLOs and new entrants must continue to offer improved value and service in order to grow their business.
-This leads to improved efficiency and quality of service and reduced costs to the benefit of all customers, whether or not they choose to exercise the right to switch provider.
+This leads to improved efficiency and quality of service and reduced costs, to the benefit of all customers, whether or not they choose to exercise the right to switch provider.

-The GCRA noted that WLR is likely to contribute to the potential benefit of introducing other wholesale products in the future, including a naked DSL bitstream product.
+JCRA noted that WLR is likely to contribute to the potential benefit of introducing other wholesale products in the future, including a naked DSL bitstream product.
 Introducing WLR will enable OLOs to offer bundled services and offer customers a single bill for all their services.
 This will improve their ability to compete against the incumbent and grow their market share.
 A higher market share enables an entrant more easily to market further services such as naked DSL bitstream, and to invest in order to enhance their own offering.
 If this kind of product were introduced later, having an existing commercial relationship with customers would be likely to reduce marketing and acquisition costs for selling new products, and offer opportunities for economies of scope in the range of services on offer.

 The processes required for WLR are also relatively simple and well understood.
 Reliable cost estimates of around £30,000-£40,000 per annum (including set-up) in each island have been provided by CWG, which is low by any measure.
-In its response to the original (2011) consultation, JT estimated substantially higher costs, but neither the GCRA nor the JCRA were convinced that JT could justify the need for double the resources indicated by CW.
+In its response to the original (2011) consultation, JT estimated substantially higher costs, but neither the JCRA nor the GCRA were convinced that JT could justify the need for double the resources indicated by CW.
 JT did not supply any convincing evidence to support substantially more complex process requirements or any firm evidence of the additional costs involved.
-Given an annual cost of £30,000 to £40,000 for WLR to be introduced and operate in each island, this amounts to between £1.00 to £1.40 per Guernsey household per annum, of a current line rental currently standing at £117 p.a., with a slightly lower figure for Jersey of 70 to 90 pence per Jersey household.
+Given an annual cost of £30,000 to £40,000 for WLR to be introduced and operate in each island, this amounts to between £0.67 and £0.87 per Jersey household, and £1.00 to £1.40 per Guernsey household, per annum.